robdodson/robdodson.github.com/source/_posts/2013-08-27-shadow-dom-the-basics.markdown

 {% img center http://robdodson.s3.amazonaws.com/images/shadow-dom-selects2.jpg 'Changing the order of our selects' %}

-By simply changing the structure of our `template` we've altered the presentation but the order of the original content remains the same.
+By simply changing the structure of our `template` we've altered the presentation but the order of the content remains the same.
 To understand what I mean, take a look at the Chrome Dev Tools.

 {% img center http://robdodson.s3.amazonaws.com/images/shadow-dom-selects-inspect.jpg 'Changing the order of our selects' %}

-As you can see, `.first-name` still appears first in the shadow host.
-We haven't done anything to alter that.
-What we've done instead is change the way that content is *projected* in the Shadow DOM.
-This is where a lot of the power of the Shadow DOM comes from.
-Through the use of multiple insertion points we're able to alter the presentation of the content, regardless of how it was originally structured.
-We can choose to exclude bits, make some entries appear before others, or inject our own content.
-It's completely up to us!
+As you can see, `.first-name` is still the first child in the shadow host.
+But we've made it appear as if it comes after `.last-name`.
+We did just just by changing the order of our insertion points.
+That's pretty powerful when you think about it.

+### Greedy Insertion Points

-You may have noticed that at the end of the `.bio-template` we have a `<content>` tag with an empty string inside of its `select` attribute.
+You may have noticed at the end of the `.bio-template` we have a `<content>` tag with an empty string inside of its `select` attribute.

 ```html
 <p><content select=""></content></p>
 ```

-This is considered a wildcard selection and it will grab any content in the shadow host which is left over.
+This is considered a wildcard selection and it will grab any content in the shadow host that is left over.
 The following three selections are all equivalent:

 ```html
 <content></content>